Ofendor/devops-lab/phase2/docker/README.md

 ## Projects

 ### 1. First Custom Image (`first-app/`)
+Dockerfiles are just recipes.
+You tell Docker what base image to use, what to install, and how to run your app.
+The hardest part was getting the triple-quote syntax right — Python is picky (case sensitive).

 - **Stack:** Python Flask
 - Dockerfile syntax, layer caching, HEALTHCHECK, running as non‑root
 - **Run it:**